ciarantrotman/Delayed_Messaging/README.md

 I'm looking at creating an object and space based operating system, where every object can be turned into a **totem**, and spaces consist of groups of spatially organised objects.
 Spaces can also be **totemised**.

 ### Rationale
-I want to create a spatial computing paradigm that is totally reliant on spatial memory and heuristic spatial creation.
+I want to create a spatial computing paradigm that is totally reliant on spatial memory and heuristic spatial oragnisation.